-Antoine “Fats” Domino, early rock and roll musician, was born in New Orleans, Louisiana on February 26, 1928 to Antoine Domino, a former plantation worker, and Donatile Gros, a Creole of light complexion.
-Fats, as he was soon called because of his weight, was raised in a large family of seven children including his four brothers and two sisters.
-From a young age Fats was influenced by his father, a musician who played the banjo and fiddle.
+Antoine “Fats” Domino, an early rock and roll musician, was born in New Orleans, Louisiana on February 26, 1928, to Antoine Domino, a former plantation worker, and Donatile Gros, a Creole of light complexion.
+Fats, as he was soon called because of his weight, was raised in a large family of seven children, including his four brothers and two sisters.
+From a young age, Fats was influenced by his father, a musician who played the banjo and fiddle.

-Through the early 1950s Domino’s fame was primarily in the African American music scene.
+Through the early 1950s, Domino’s fame was primarily in the African American music scene.
 His big breakthrough into the general (white) record market came with his Top 10 hit “Ain’t That a Shame” in mid-1955.
-This song was quickly covered (recorded) by Pat Boone which helped to establish Fats Domino as a name to white teenagers.
+This song was quickly covered (recorded) by Pat Boone, which helped to establish Fats Domino as a name for white teenagers.

 Throughout the next five years, Domino released such hits as “I’m in Love Again,” “Blueberry Hill,” and “Blue Monday,” all in 1956.
 His “I’m Walkin” and “Whole Lotta Loving” in 1957 and 1958, respectively, also added to his national popularity.
 His last big hit came in 1960 with “Walkin’ to New Orleans.”
 By that point, Domino had accumulated 23 gold singles (500,000 or more sales per song).
 He left Imperial in 1963 and signed with ABC, Mercury, Reprise, and Warner Brothers Records but could not replicate his earlier success.